-If you are experiencing problems running an Mbed project on an ST board, set the Connect Mode preference to underReset to be able to run the project and do debugging.
+If you are experiencing problems running an Mbed[TM] project on an ST board, set the Connect Mode preference to underReset to be able to run the project and debug it.
 See Advanced debugger settings for more details on the different connect modes.

-- 1. Set the project you want to debug as the active project. - 2.
-Connect your hardware over USB. - 3.
+1. Set the project you want to debug as the active project.

+- 2. Connect your hardware over USB. - 3.
 If it is the first time you are connecting your hardware, follow these steps: - a.
 Click the Connected device area under the Build target drop-down list to open the Device Manager. - b.
-Click the Add Device button and select the device firmware for your hardware in the dialog box that displays at the top of the window, then click Connect.
+Click Add Device and select the device firmware for your hardware in the dialog box that displays at the top of the window, then click Connect.

 Your hardware displays in the Device Manager.
-The green dot in the Connected device area in the Explorer confirms a successful connection.
-After the first successful connection, Keil Studio Cloud automatically detects the hardware.
+After the first successful connection, Keil[®] Studio Cloud automatically detects the hardware.

 - 4. Check that an appropriate build target displays in the Build target drop-down list.
-If not, select one. - 5.
-Click the debug button
+If not, select one. - ^{5.} Click Debug

 Keil Studio Cloud automatically builds and runs your project on the connected board.
 The Debug view displays and the debug session starts.
-The debugger stops at the function "main" of your application.
+The debugger stops at the main() function of your application.

-14.2.3 Restart or stop the debugger
+13.2.3 Restart or stop the debugger